Written by: Alison King

 Three fundamental take-home lessons for every rider.

-It’s not every day you get a lesson from a true master of the sport, but more than 1,000 spectators and a handful of lucky riders got just that opportunity when Carl Hester travelled to Canada last October for a masterclass at the Caledon Equestrian Park northwest of Toronto.
+It’s not every day you get a lesson from a true master of the sport, but more than 1,000 spectators and a handful of lucky riders got just that opportunity when Carl Hester, dressage master, travelled to Canada last October for a masterclass at the Caledon Equestrian Park northwest of Toronto.

 With a stunning selection of horses from four-year-olds to grand prix veterans, and a lineup of riders which included members of Canada’s Olympic dressage team, the weekend was a treat from start to finish.
 The star of the show, of course, was Hester himself.
 Humorous, self-deprecating, and with a laser-sharp eye for exactly what each horse and rider combination most needed to work on, he both entertained and educated the audience for two full days.